Female Reproductive System - Ovary: Structure, Function

 • At birth, the result of mitosis and arrest in prophase I

-• Contained within primordial follicles
+• They are contained within primordial follicles

 Secondary Oocytes